Fred H. Albee: Early life and education

 Albee was born on a farm in the township of Alna, Maine, on a Friday the 13th, and learned how to do tree grafting from his uncle, Charles Houdlette.
 He later applied the principles of grafting, and guarding a tree from outside disruptions, to his bone grafting operations.
 Though he was a hard worker on the farm, he was fascinated by medicine.
 When he was 16, Albee was sent to the Lincoln Academy in Newcastle, Maine, and furthered his education.
-He worked his way through Bowdoin College, where he was a member of the Kappa Sigma Fraternity, and got a job as a laboratory assistant to Bowdoin's professor of bacteriology.
+He worked his way through Bowdoin College, where he was a member of Kappa Sigma fraternity, and got a job as a laboratory assistant to Bowdoin's professor of bacteriology.
 He also worked hard to get one of the two scholarships offered by the Harvard University School of Medicine.

 At Harvard, Albee assisted Dr. Richard Cabot in the study of the measurement of blood pressure, and in his fourth year, Albee was one of the few medical students chosen to be a prosector, which gave him the privilege of assisting Dr. Maurice Richardson, the professor of surgery, during operations.
 Upon obtaining his M.D., Dr. Albee interned at Massachusetts General Hospital.
 After a brief general practice, he became an assistant orthopedic surgeon at the New York Postgraduate Medical School Clinic.
 When Dr. Charles Ogilvy retired, Dr. Albee became the chief surgeon.

 He married Louella May Berry on February 2, 1907.